econgrowth/econgrowth.github.io-src/content/pages/Computation.md

     source activate GeoPython2env

-I would suggest using ``GeoPython3env``, since it is the latest and most uptodate version.
+I would suggest using ``GeoPython3env``, since it is the latest and most up-to-date version (I'll try to keep adding new versions as time passes).

+####MacOS
+Instead of the previous options, you can download [this file](https://www.dropbox.com/s/8hz368xsh48390i/GeoPython3env-spec-file.txt?dl=0) and execute

+	conda create --name GeoPython3env --file GeoPython3env-spec-file.txt

 ##Parallel Computing
 One of the advantages of ``Jupyter Notebooks`` is that they allow you to work (very easily) with multiple processors using ``ipyparallel``.
 Once you have ``ipyparallel`` installed (automatically done for you with the scritps above), you will need to execute the following code once